 T.S.
 Shure Hammered Metal Creations, $22

 I think my oldest would like art kits that let her make things.
-The Shure Hammered Metal Creations is a set with 6 metal sheets of brass, copper and aluminum and other tools to hammer designs into metal sheets that can be used for make picture frames, key chains and other works of art.
+The Shure Hammered Metal Creations is a set with 6 metal sheets of brass, copper, and aluminum and other tools to hammer designs into metal sheets that can be used for making picture frames, key chains, and other works of art.
 Perhaps this is perfect for her birthday which lands before Christmas.
 She could use this to make her own presents!
 Recommended for ages 7 and up.

 T. S. Shure Genuine Leather Stamping Creations Kit, $32